 where $c_1,c_2$ indicate two different clock systems that are synchronized (they track each other because the joint measurement of both returns the same outcome $t$), $|\phi_k({t})\>_s$ indicates the system state at time $t$, which may be entangled with the orthonormal states $|e_k({t})\>_e$ of the environment with amplitude $\mu_k$.
 The time entanglement of \eqref{pawstenv} is of GHZ-type, which is the one present in the branching states typically used in decoherence models \cite{zurek}.
 Eq.~\eqref{pawstenv} is still idealized: good clocks should be sufficiently isolated from the environment (at least for the time interval in which it is considered a good clock) so that their evolution is unperturbed by it.
 This state contains correlations in time even when one considers only the reduced state $\rho_{c_1s}$ of the system and of one of the clocks, say $c_1$.
 In this case, the reduced state is

 with $\rho_s({t})$ the reduced system state.
 One can obtain all previous results using the Born rule for $\rho_{c_1s}$.
 Interestingly, even though this state has lost quantum coherence in the time correlations, retaining only classical correlations, the time of arrival distribution can still display intereference effects \cite{futuro}.
-This loss of coherence translates into an effective superselection rule that prevents the creation and detection of superpositions of states of different times \cite{giuli}.
+This loss of coherence translates into an effective superselection rule that prevents the creation and detection of superpositions of states of different times, as expected \cite{giuli}.